front/3-16/sites/all/modules/imagebrowser/README.txt

-# $Id: README.txt,v 1.2.2.6 2008/12/03 22:18:50 starnox Exp $
+# $Id: README.txt,v 1.2.2.11 2009/07/19 14:30:50 starnox Exp $

 ==============================
-Help Out!
+Upgrading
 ==============================

-Feature set has been frozen.
-Testing is all that's required before the next stable release.
+After uploading and overwriting the imagebrowser directory with the new files go to your modules listings page (?q=/admin/build/modules) and click save at the bottom.
+You may need to clear your cache (?q=admin/settings/performance) as well.

 ==============================
 Installation
 ==============================

-Note: If you have been using previous dev versions please completely un-install using drupal's un-install method and then re-install from scratch.

-1. Drop these files and folder into the modules folder (/sites/all/modules/)
+ 1. Drop the imagebrowser folder into the modules directory (/sites/all/modules/)
  2. Enable ImageBrowser module (?q=/admin/build/modules)

 Required Modules:
 ------------------------------